MagnusThome/RejsaCAN-ESP32/README.md

 - Wifi (both as AP or client)
 - Numerous TCP/IP standards (everything from simple http, mqtt, ajax, ntp to running a full webserver on it with a user interface)
 - USB port (serial in/out)
-- Analog inputs
-- PWM or analog outputs
+- Analog input, PWM or analog output

 ## Examples